How much will my project cost?

 I only need 2 shirts embroidered.
 Can you do this?

 Yes, I can embroider two (or any number of pieces).
-My guideline for an initial order is 12 or more pieces (of the same item, embroidery size and location, done at the same time) because programming a logo is the same cost no matter how many items are being embroidered, which makes small orders cost considerably more per piece.
+The price guideline for an initial order is 12 or more pieces (of the same item, embroidery size and location, done at the same time) because programming a logo is the same cost no matter how many items are being embroidered, which makes small orders cost considerably more per piece.

 Can you bring your embroidery machines to my event?
 (No)